swiftlang/swift-evolution/proposals/0232-remove-customization-points.md

 these features with anything other than the default observable behavior.

-It is also hard to find a good use case for reason 2 – whereas slight slowdowns and code size bloatfrom the presence of the customization points have been observed.
+It is also hard to find a good use case for reason 2 – whereas slight slowdowns and code size bloat from the presence of the customization points have been observed.
 In some cases (for example `suffix(from:)`), the implementation is so simple that there is no reasonable alternative implementation.